Electroencephalographic field influence on calcium momentum waves: Current projects

 When a model of a physical system has a relatively phenomenological nature then often such a model is best tested by first ``training'' its parameters on one set of data, then seeing to what degree the same parameters can be used to match the model to out-of-sample ``testing'' data.
-For example, this is performed for the statistical mechanics of financial markets (SMFM) project, applied to trading models \cite{Ingber2010,Ingber+Mondescu2001}.
+For example, this is performed for the statistical mechanics of financial markets (SMFM) project, applied to trading models, as documented on http://www.ingber.com .

 In the present project, there exists barely enough data to additionally test SMNI in this training versus testing methodology.
-That is, when first examining the data, it was decided to to try to find sets of data from at least 10 control and 10 alcoholic subjects, each set containing 10 runs for each of the 3 experimental paradigms, as reported in a previous paper \cite{Ingber1997}.
+That is, when first examining the data, it was decided to to try to find sets of data from at least 10 control and 10 alcoholic subjects, each set containing 10 runs for each of the 3 experimental paradigms, as reported in a previous paper \citep{Ingber1997}.
 When reviewing this data, e.g., for the example of the one alcoholic and the one control subject which were illustrated in graphs in that previous paper, it was determined that there exists 10 additional sets of data for each subject for each paradigm, except for the c\_n case of the no-match paradigm for the control subject where only 5 additional out-of-sample runs exist.
 For this latter case, to keep the number of runs sampled consistent across all sets of data, e.g., to keep the relative amplitudes of fluctuations reasonably meaningful, 5 runs of the previous testing set were joined with the 5 runs of the present training set to fill out the data sets required for this study.

-\subsubsection{Graphical Results}
+\subsubsection{Graphical results}

-This procedure was followed both when including $ \mathbf{A} $ terms in the synaptic background parameters in the SMNI model, and when excluding these terms (the previously published SMNI model).
+The above procedure was followed both when including $ \mathbf{A} $ terms in the synaptic background parameters in the SMNI model, and when excluding these terms (the previously published SMNI model).

+The top graphs in each set are the EEG potentials; each channel line in the graphs represents an average over 10 trials.
+The bottom graphs in each set are the CMI calculated from the fitted Lagrangian.
+The left graphs in each set are the training sets.
+The right graphs in each set are the test sets.